OAI/Arazzo-Specification/src/arazzo.md

 Implementations MUST NOT treat a reference as unresolvable before completely parsing all documents provided to the implementation as possible parts of the Arazzo Description.

-JSON Schema validation alone is not sufficient to prove full Arazzo conformance.
-The Specification is the source of truth, and some constraints require source resolution or other semantic validation across referenced API descriptions and Arazzo documents.
-As a result, a document may be structurally valid according to the published JSON Schema while still being non-compliant if, for example, source typing is inconsistent with step usage or referenced operations/channels cannot be resolved correctly.

 #### Fragmentary Parsing

 **Fragmentary parsing** occurs when an implementation parses only the specific part of a document being referenced, rather than parsing the complete document first.
 This practice is **strongly discouraged** and produces undefined behavior.